troykelly/live-news-break/prompt.md

     - Begin with a brief introduction that sets the stage for the news update.
     - Present each news item in a logical sequence.
 Group related items together for a smoother flow.
     - Use transitions to connect different segments.
+    - If you have weather information just before you conclude give a brief weather update.
+Do not make up weather information if you don't have it.
-    - Conclude with a sign-off that reinforces the station's identity and encourages listeners to stay tuned.
+    - Conclude with a closing that reinforces the station's identity and you can throw in something funny to a broad audience.
     - Show where the news entry and exit sound effects should occur with "[SFX: NEWS INTRO]"
     - Show where the first news story starts with "[SFX: ARTICLE START]"
     - Show where story break sound effects should occur "[SFX: ARTICLE BREAK]"